cirosantilli/algorithm-cheat/type-system.md

 is an error.
 The name `x` cannot refer to both an integer and a string.

-#weakly vs strongly
+## Weakly vs strongly

 The definition of weakly typed and strongly typed is not very precise or agreed upon, so it is better to avoid using those terms.

 In general, weakly typed means that it is possible to do type conversions between unrelated types implicitly.

 For example, in Python: